Sevodric/rgs/README.md

 files in the `results` directory.

 The results of the current script are available in `results/2020-4-19_182344`.
-It contains 40 simulations with a varation on the two following parameters:
+It contains 40 simulations with a variation on the two following parameters:
 - Initial population: 100, 200, 300, 400, 500, 600, 700, 800, 1000
 - Maximum offsprings: 3, 4, 5, 6